 For the second FFS sub-bullet, we think it is the further relax for the first bullet of Proposal 1, which is

-If Srxlev > S(non)IntraSearchP and Squal > S(non)IntraSearchQ, and the distance between UE and serving cell reference location is smaller than distanceThresh if distanceThresh is configured and UE has location information, then the UE shall search for inter/intra-frequency layers of higher priority.
+If Srxlev > S(non)IntraSearchP and Squal > S(non)IntraSearchQ, and the distance between UE and serving cell reference location is smaller than distanceThresh if distanceThresh is configured and UE has location information, then the UE is allowed to not measure on the neighbour cells.

 We don’t support this way.
 First, it is risky to only consider the distance/location condition, we could not exclude the scenario that the distance between UE and BS is smaller than threshold, while the signal quality is bad, it will cause network performance loss if UE don’t perform measurement in this scenario.
 Second, higher priority frequency layers measurement will be omitted with this solution.
 However, we think higher priority layers may also be applied in ATG network, in order to avoid interference from ground-based base station.
 It is important to guarantee that UE could perform corresponding measurement for re-selecting to higher priority carrier.
 Last, we think ATG CPE doesn’t have power saving demand of measurement relaxation in this release.